-In his essay on the crisis of psychology, Vygotsky concludes that the only positive solution for the crisis can be in the construction of 'psychological materialism' (Vygotsky, 1997b, 332), which continues the Feuerbachian line in psychology.
-What is needed is a methodology for a genuine psychological materialism.
-'Whether psychology is possible as a science is, above all, a methodological problem.'
-(Vygotsky, 1997b, 328).
-Vygotsky finds the model for the new methodology - the functional-genetic method - in Marx's Das Kapital.
-Marx starts his analysis of the capitalist mode of production from the commodity form of goods and derives from this form all the general laws guiding the market economy.
-The 'genetic germ' opens up all the mysteries of the whole special mode of production.
+In his essay on the crisis of psychology, Vygotsky concludes that the only positive solution for the crisis can be in the construction of "psychological materialism" (Vygotsky 1997b, 332), which continues the Feuerbachian line in psychology.6 What is needed is a methodology for a genuine psychological materialism.
+"Whether psychology is possible as a science is, above all, a methodological problem" (Vygotsky 1997b, 328).
+Vygotsky finds the model for the new methodology - the functional-genetic method - in Marx's Das Kapital.7 Marx starts his analysis of the capitalist mode of production from the commodity form of goods and derives from this form all the general laws guiding the market economy.
+The "genetic germ" opens up all the mysteries of the whole special mode of production.
 Vygotsky declares that this is also how psychology has to proceed.
-It has to find the 'germ', the historical point from which an understanding of the development of the psyche becomes possible.
-'He who can decipher the meaning of the cell of psychology, the mechanism of one reaction, has found the key to all psychology.'
-(Vygotsky, 1997b, 320.
+It has to find the "germ", the historical point from which an understanding of the development of the psyche becomes possible.
+"He who can decipher the meaning of the cell of psychology, the mechanism of one reaction, has found the key to all psychology" (Vygotsky 1997b, 320.
 Emphasis added).

 The last sentence above clearly shows a contradiction in the Crisis essay.
-On the one hand, Vygotsky is talking about 'the mechanism of one reaction', staying in the old vocabulary of socio-behaviourism.
+On the one hand, Vygotsky is talking about "the mechanism of one reaction", staying in the old vocabulary of socio-behaviourism.
 On the other hand, simultaneously, he makes an essential and definitive move in his methodology, by inventing the historical-genetic mode of explanation.
 Now genesis, emergence, and development are the central focus of his theory.
-The idea of
+The idea of development as mediated activity will then be explicated in the historical theory of higher mental functions.

-Keiler (1999) is an excellent introduction on the influence of Feuerbach on Vygotsky's thinking.
-Vygotsky's reading of Marx was ahead of his contemporary Marxists.
+6 Keiler (1999) is an excellent introduction on the influence of Feuerbach on Vygotsky's thinking.

+7 Vygotsky's reading of Marx was ahead of his contemporary Marxists.
 See the criticism on contemporary Marxism in Crisis (pp. 313-314).
-His reconstruction of Marx's method foreshadows the Marx renaissance in 1960s and 1970s (Althusser 1970; Ilyenkov, 1982; Mamardashvili, 1987; Reichelt 1973; Rosdolsky, 1972; Zeleny 1973).
+His reconstruction of Marx's method foreshadows the Marx renaissance in 1960s and 1970s (Althusser 1970; Ilyenkov 1982; Mamardashvili 1987; Reichelt 1973; Rosdolsky 1972; Zeleny 1973).